-These fish are very sociable and peaceful and will get along with lots of freshwater community fish.
-Just make sure you add them to a peaceful tank.
+These fish are can live with many other peaceful aquarium fish but the can be semi-aggressive and will get along with lots of freshwater community fish of similar size and nature.
 Their brightly colored fins will attract attention from more aggressive fin nippers.

 Heres a list of suitable tank mates:

 To answer this question you have to think about the type of fish you’ll be keeping with these Gardneri Panchax Killifish.
 If you want to add larger more aggressive fish then NO don’t buy some, they can hold their own with larger fish but they prefer a more peaceful life.